 Please see our guide to the thesis examination process for more detailed information.

 The examination entry process

-You'll need to fill out an examination entry form at least three months before you plan to submit your thesis.
+You'll need to complete the examination entry form workflow in GRAD at least three months before you plan to submit your thesis.

-The form includes questions about whether you have been a member of University staff (as in some cases two external examiners might be required), ethical approval and inclusion of any work from solely or jointly authored publications.
+The workflow includes questions about whether you have been a member of University staff (as in some cases two external examiners might be required), ethics approval and inclusion of any work from solely or jointly authored publications.
 You will also be asked to confirm your thesis title.